-The goal of this program is to foster greater understanding of the connection and safeguarding practices between the land, environment and Indigenous cultural heritage, including Indigenous languages.
-This program is funded by Indigenous Services Canada.
+The goal of this program is to foster a greater understanding of the connection and safeguarding practices between the land, environment and Indigenous cultural heritage.

 This funding program is for organizations in B.C. with a mandate or a focus that includes Indigenous heritage.
-This can include First Nations bands and tribal councils, First Nations schools, daycares and adult education centres and not-for-profit societies registered in B.C. that are in good standing and with more than half of the directors identifying as Indigenous.
+This can include First Nations bands and tribal councils, First Nations schools, daycares and adult education centres, collectives of three or more First Nations people from a B.C.
+First Nation, and not-for-profit societies registered in B.C. that are in good standing and with more than half of the directors identifying as First Nations.

 We are here to help!

 If you have any questions or would like assistance with your grant application please contact the program staff listed at the bottom of this page.
 FPCC staff are available to answer questions about grant eligibility, project proposal ideas, what activities are permitted during COVID-19 restrictions, which program or grant may be best for your project and more.